oracle-livelabs/apex/online-bookstore-app/9-wishlist/9-wishlist.md

 ## Task 1: Create My Wishlist page

 In this task, you'll create a My Wishlist page that displays a list of books saved by the user.
-You'll use AI assistance to generate an SQL query and configure the layout.
+You'll use AI Assistant to generate an SQL query and configure the layout.

 1. Navigate to your application homepage by clicking **Application ID**.